 Only a few Asian corporations have successfully built and sustained global brands with Asian roots.
 Mandarin Oriental is one of them – the firm has built a world-class luxury hotel brand based on its oriental heritage and service reputation.

-Mandarin Oriental is one of the leading luxury hotel groups in the world and operates 29 luxury hotels and 8 residences in different countries across the globe.
-The hotel has close to 11,000 rooms in 19 countries.
+Mandarin Oriental is one of the leading luxury hotel groups in the world and operates 31 luxury hotels and 8 residences in 21 different countries across the globe, with each property reflecting the brand’s oriental heritage.
+It has 1 hotel in the pipeline to be opened in Doha in 2018 and 9 residences in the pipeline across the world.
 With over 12,000 employees, it is one of the most iconic and well-managed hospitality brands from the Asian region.

-The Mandarin Oriental brand was started in 1963 in Hong Kong and in the early 70’s, was born out of collaboration between The Mandarin in Hong Kong and The Oriental in Bangkok.
+The Mandarin Oriental brand was started in 1963 in Hong Kong and in 1974, was born out of collaboration between The Mandarin in Hong Kong and The Oriental in Bangkok.
+The Mandarin was the tallest building on the island when it opened and instantly became a historic landmark.
+The Oriental was also acknowledged as one of the world’s most legendary hotels.
 Both these hotels were landmarks and had a reputation for offering excellent service.
 In 1985, these two hotels and others in the region were merged into a single organization and brand under the name Mandarin Oriental Hotel Group.

 A strong brand is characterized by a unique brand promise (the customer focus) and an outstanding brand delivery (the organizational system and performance behind the promise).
 The brand promise and the brand delivery must be consistently balanced in order to build and sustain strong brand equity.
 The modern brand-driven organization is characterized by three distinct characteristics which set it apart from less brand-focused organizations:

-Mandarin Oriental has built its brand on service excellence with a stated mission “to delight its customers each and every day”.
-The core of the Mandarin brand is steeped in offering customers an unforgettable guest experience by blending local cultures with international expectations.
+Mandarin Oriental has built its brand on service excellence with a stated mission “to completely delight and satisfy its guests”.
+The core of the Mandarin brand is steeped in offering customers an unforgettable guest experience by blending Asian cultures with international expectations.
 It can be defined as twenty-first century luxury with oriental charm.

-The fact that Conde Nast Traveler has rated Mandarin Oriental Hotel Group the number one hotel in many categories several times is a testament to the hotel brand’s success of delivering Asian service.
+The fact that Conde Nast Traveler has rated Mandarin Oriental Hotel Group the number one hotel in many categories several times is a testament to the hotel brand’s success of delivering high quality and authentic Asian hospitality services.

-Mandarin Oriental has been running a consistent and long-term global advertising campaign based on top-notch celebrities endorsing the brand.
+Like many other luxury hospitality brands, Mandarin Oriental has been running a consistent and long-term global advertising campaign – the Fan Campaign, based on top-notch celebrities endorsing the brand.
 It is not easy to get celebrity endorsement right.
 Before any brand signs on a celebrity, they should consider three main aspects:

 Attractiveness of the celebrity: This principle states that an attractive endorser will have a positive impact on the endorsement.
 The endorser should be attractive to the target audience in certain aspects like physical appearance, intellectual capabilities, athletic competence, and lifestyle.
 It has been proved that an endorser that appears attractive as defined above has a greater chance of enhancing the memory of the brand that he/she endorses.